bright/new-www/_posts/2017-11-28-spring-mvc-request-timeout.md

 }
 ```

 The `TimeoutController` will sleep for an amount of time given in a parameter.
-Let's simulate a short request with using [`httpie`](https://httpie.org/):
+Let's simulate a short request with [`httpie`](https://httpie.org/):

 ```bash
 http :8080/timeout timeoutInMillis==2000